Table of Contents

 So regularly, ask yourself the 4 questions.
 Are you hungry?
 Are you thirsty?
-Are you tired?
-Do you need to go to the bathroom?
-However busy your holidays are, take stock of these basic sensations.
-Address them for yourself.
+And, are you tired?
+Do you need to go to the toilet?
+However busy your holidays are, take stock of these basic sensations and address them for yourself.
 More importantly, address them for your family too!
-Four questions to ask and answer will go a long way to reducing holiday stress.
+These four questions will go a long way to help alleviate holiday stress.
 Better yet, plan a day ahead so they are managed proactively.

 Hungry?
 Pack snacks.
 Make it a habit to carry a healthy snack like an apple with a piece of cheese or nut butter for you and your children.
 With all the extra food around the holidays, regular mealtimes can falter.
-And candy and treats aren’t good at keeping bellies full.
+Candy and treats aren’t good at keeping bellies full.

 Thirsty?
 Bring along a bottle of water wherever you go for each member of the family.

 Tired?
 Bedtime routines and the holidays seem incongruous.
 For young children, even simple things like putting pajamas on before the drive home can help.
 Building in rest breaks and quiet time for everyone before and after significant activities and events is helpful.

 Finally, go to the toilet on a regular basis.
 Make it part of your leaving the house routine for some party, event, or gathering routine.
 Ignoring the cues from your body about going to the toilet, as well as your level of tiredness, hunger or thirst is not healthy.
 Ultimately, this will contribute to your sensory overload and add to holiday stress.

 Remember these 4 tips and manage your holiday stress.
 For more ideas on ways to manage holiday stress, check out camh’s blog post.

 Want more help for the holiday season?
 Read on: